 There's some definitely Stealth Pun humor with the Kettleblack brothers.
 Their accusing others of their own crimes fits with the proverb about what the pot called the kettle.

 There's likely a heraldry Stealth Pun in Stannis' coat of arms that has a the Baratheon stag enclosed in a flaming heart.
-The flames are an obvious nod to Melisandre, but the reason for the heart is that a hart is another word for a stag.
+A hart is another word for a stag.

 The sigil of house Baratheon is a stag—the term "horns", refering to being cuckolded, is derived from the stag's custom of giving up its mate after losing a fight.
 House Baratheon is plagued by all kinds of adultery.
-Robert is cuckolded by Cersei, Stannis makes shadow babies with Melisandre, and Margaery Tyrell is only "officially" a virgin on marrying Renly.
+Robert is constantly cheating on Cersei and is in turn cuckolded by her, Stannis makes shadow babies with Melisandre, and Margaery Tyrell is only "officially" a virgin on marrying Renly.

 Maps of the world◊ show that many coastlings and the land across from them fit together, such as the Sea of Dorne and that headland in the Disputed Lands, or Shipbreaker Bay and that headland north of the Sea of Myrth, or the Sea of Myrth itself and the headland Rain House is on.
 This is in accordance with real-world plate tectonics, such as how South American and Africa fit together.